Is Sidemount Diving Technical Diving?

 What is Sidemount Diving?

-Advantages and disadvantages of sidemount diving
+The advantages of sidemount diving

-Another advantage of sidemount diving is the improved safety and redundancy.
-By carrying two tanks, the diver has a backup supply of air in the event of one cylinder or regulator failing.
-This is especially important for dives that do not allow immediate ascent to the surface, such as in caves, wreck,s or when a mandatory decompression ceiling is present.
+This is important for dives that do not allow immediate ascent; such as in caves, wrecks or when in deco.
 It is also a substantial safety benefit for recreational divers who wish to be self-reliant should an emergency occur.
 Gas redundancy ensures that a critical failure does not become an emergency.

-Additionally, sidemount diving can be less physically demanding on the spine, especially as cylinders can be attached and removed when the diver is already in the water.
+Additionally, sidemount diving can be less physically demanding on the spine.
+Especially as cylinders can be attached and removed when the diver is already in the water.
 This is a big advantage for divers with back injuries.

 Read this comprehensive article that examines the pros and cons of sidemount versus backmount diving in detail: